 Transcripts are issued at the request of the student or appropriate institutions and officials.
-Students may complete an online transcript request form

-(https://www.cognitoforms.com/StudentSuccess1/transcriptrequest) or a paper form, in person, at the Office of Admissions.
+Students may complete an online transcript request form (https://tsorder.studentclearinghouse.org/school/select) form, in person, at the Office of Admissions.
 Telephone requests for transcripts are not accepted - students will be directed to the online request form.
 Questions regarding transcript requests should be directed to transcript@asumh.edu.